Master of the Mush

 “Twice we spot reindeer browsing among the lichen-clad fir trees and the huskies’ ears prick alert.
 But the team has settled into a steady, exhilarating rhythm.
 They have only one thing on their minds: to run.”

-Find more information about our Wilderness Husky Adventure as well as other winter adventures in Swedish Lapland.
+Find more information about wilderness husky adventures as well as other winter adventures in Swedish Lapland.
 Or for help planning your winter break contact our Travel Specialists or call 01737 214250 today.